JaskaranSM/MirrorBotGo-Extraction-Scripts/README.md

 # MirrorBotGo Extraction Scripts
-This repository houses the extraction scripts for the Direct Download Generator module for MirrorBotGo, MirrorBotGo uses Goja: The JavaScript Engine to run them and aquire a direct download link.
+This repository houses the extraction scripts for the Direct Download Generator module of MirrorBotGo, MirrorBotGo uses Goja: The JavaScript Engine to run them and acquire a direct download link.